Runarok/Guides/README.md

 ├── Code Quest/           # Collection of personal progress, courses, and internship resources ├── Code Reference/       # Archived files from projects kept for personal reference and future updates └── Thought Box/          # Spontaneous ideas, notes, or solutions inspired by social media or online content
+    ├── Programmatic/     # Prompts that result in code-based exploration or implementation └── Conceptual/       # Logic-based or thought-only prompts without code
 </pre>

 ### Directory Breakdown